kaustuvkunal/map-reduce/src/main/java/com/kk/mapreduce/partitioner/README.md

 ### Partitioner

 - Partitioner class partitions the keys of intermediate map output
-- They Ensure identical keys go to same reducer
+- They ensure identical keys go to same reducer
-- Total number of partitions equal to number of reducer
+- Total number of partitions is equal to number of reducer
 - Default partition is hash function